All Episodes

 Are you willing to direct the operatives to go ahead and vote for Obama?

-We have several strategies in our operations manual here, but it would be foolish for me to divulge those strategies in public here so that the enemy would uh know what we have in mind.
+We have several strategies in our operations manual here, but it would be foolish for me to divulge those strategies in public here so that the enemy would know what we have in mind.

-So, yeah, we've got I don't want anybody to worry about this.
+So, yeah, we've got, I don't want anybody to worry about this.

-And it's not because the popular vote, it's not because the delegate vote, it's not because of anything having to do with the primaries.
+And it's not because the popular vote, it's not because the delegate vote, it's not because anything having to do with the primaries.

 This is crucial.

-So you've got these guys have these people have a lot of power.
+So you've got, these guys have, these people have a lot of power.

 They have a tremendous amount of power, and they have the freedom to focus their decision totally on what's best for them, not just what's best for the party.

-Uh, but they they uh they're not comfortable.
+But they're not comfortable.

 But I do want to remind Barack Obama that he can stop all of this.